f3d-app/f3d-website/README.md

 # f3d-website

+This is the source code of the f3d wbesite visible [here](https://f3d.app), under the BSD [License](LICENSE).
 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator for React-based documentation sites.
-Docusaurus is developed by Meta (Facebook) and is MIT licensed, providing excellent performance, SEO optimization, and developer experience for building documentation websites.

 ## Installation